 Suicide ideation and attempts among youth in B.C. have not declined over the past decade.
-Sixteen percent of youth in this region said they had seriously considered suicide in the past year, and 11% had actually planned a suicide attempt.
-In the past year, 4% of students said they attempted suicide once and 3% attempted suicide two or more times.
-Girls were more likely to have attempted suicide in the past year (9% vs. 4%), though boys are more likely to die in an attempt.
+Fourteen percent in this region said they had seriously considered suicide in the past year, and 10% had actually planned a suicide attempt.
+Three percent of students said they attempted suicide once and 3% attempted suicide two or more times in the past year.
+Girls were more likely to have attempted suicide in the past year (9% vs. 3%), though boys are more likely to die in an attempt.
 Of those who attempted suicide in the past year, 1% reported that the attempt resulted in an injury, poisoning, or overdose that had to be treated by a doctor or nurse.